sap-tutorials/Tutorials/tutorials/cp-cap-java-service-reuse/cp-cap-java-service-reuse.md

 ## Details
 ### You will learn
-- How to reuse a CAP project through npm packages
+- How to reuse a CAP project through NPM packages
 - How to load sample data using CSV profiles
 - How to use SQL Tools in the SAP Business Application Studio
 - How to use the localized keyword